- Agile handling for a crossover

-Is the 2015 Subaru Outback an especially tough station wagon or an exceptionally lean and responsive crossover?
+Does the 2015 Subaru Outback sum up as an especially tough station wagon or an exceptionally lean and responsive crossover?
 In previous model years, we might have been more likely to say that it’s a Legacy wagon, given a little more buff and brawn, or is it an exceptionally lean and responsive crossover?
 With the finer attention to detail that the Outback has been given for 2015, it's less of an 'either/or' than it ever was; what you get is a vehicle that can more effectively than ever play both roles.

 The Subaru Outback has, for nearly 20 years, been ‘the way’ that Americans like their wagons—more rugged and butch than a sport wagon, but not nearly as tall and imposing as many of the other utility vehicles that work for active families.
 Then there was Major Change for this model five years ago, as Subaru sized it up from where it had been—a generous-sized compact—to what's essentially the generous end of mid-size.